Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 soil-landscape model.

 <div class="rmdnote">
-<p>In its essence, the objective of PSM is to produce optimal unbiased predictions of mean value at some new location along with the uncertainty associated with the prediction, at the finest possible resolution.</p>
+<p>In its essence, the objective of PSM is to produce optimal unbiased predictions of a mean value at some new location along with the uncertainty associated with the prediction, at the finest possible resolution.</p>
 </div>

 There is one way in which PSM differs significantly from